 Take a delicious trip along the Sonoma Marin Cheese Trail, or experience a farm via the Farm Trail.
 Learn to cook a new dish from a Wine Country Chef.
 Milk a cow or a goat and learn how to make artisan cheese and butter.
 Specialty foods include local honey, lavender, olives and olive oil, Verjus, and spirits beyond wine and beer.
 Spring Hill Cheese Co, Lavender Bee Farm and Marin French Cheese Company are 3 great choices.
 Sonoma County is also home to the Cowgirl Creamery for divine cheese and McClelland’s Dairy which produces a whole range of dairy products.
 Clover Stornetta Farms is in Petaluma.
 Healdsberg and north has many wineries and tasting rooms and is known for full flavored Zinfendel.
 Some wineries to note are: Everett Ridge (great views and wine), Papapietro Perry, Michel Schlumberger, Quivira, Mazzocco and A. Rafanelli.
 On the square in Healdsburg you can find La Crema and Murphy Goode among others.
 There are also numerous great restaurants on the same square.
 For winery information check www.sonomawine.com

-Moving north to Mendocino County, you will find olive oil in Hopland.
-Olivino has a press and is set up for tours.
-They press most of the oil that’s produced in Mendocino County.
-Hopland also has craft beer at the Mendocino Brewing Co.
+Moving north to Mendocino County, you will find olive oil in Hopland where Olivino has a stone press which is where most of the olive is produced in Mendocino County.
+A bit north of there is the world-renown craft brewery Mendocino Brewing Co.
 In Potter Valley, Oliveto del Vecchio grows olives and presses them too.
 While you are there, check out McFadden Farm.
 At McFadden everything is grown and prepared with emphasis on both flavor and beauty.
 They specialize in organic herbs and garlic.
 Each product reflects the unique qualities of this special place.
 Anderson Valley has a new sheep farm that produces artisanal goat cheese.
-Penny Royal near Boonville will be open to the public soon.
-AV also boasts over 30 family run wineries (www.mendowine.com), request a wine map from Visit Mendocino County.
+Penny Royal near Boonville also is open and has both estate-grown wines and wonderful goat cheese.
+Anderson Valley also boasts over 30 family-run wineries, request a wine map from Visit Mendocino County.

 Humboldt County has culinary treasures too.
 Like the Loleta Cheese Factory, in Loleta, where you can watch their organic cheeses being made and taste the 34 varieties!